-No member who has filled a temporary vacancy of a duration of sixty (60) days or less or nine (9) pay periods or less for the Summer Safety Initiative under this Subsection 11.1(A) shall immediately fill another temporary vacancy of a duration of sixty (60) days or less or nine (9) pay periods or less for the Summer Safety Initiative.
-Temporary vacancies of a duration of sixty (60) days or less for the Summer Safety Initiative.
-Temporary vacancies of a duration of sixty (60) days or less or nine (9) pay periods or less for the Summer Safety Initiative, filled by a member, shall only be extended by mutual agreement between the City and the Lodge.
+No member who has filled a temporary vacancy of for a duration of sixty (60) days or less or nine (9) pay periods or less for the Summer Safety Initiative under this Subsection 11.1(A) shall immediately fill another temporary vacancy of a duration of sixty (60) days or less or nine (9) pay periods or less for the Summer Safety Initiative for at least fourteen (14) days.
+Temporary vacancies of a duration of sixty (60) days or less or nine

+(9) pay periods or less for the Summer Safety Initiative, filled by a member, shall only be extended by mutual agreement between the City and the Lodge.